University Policies

 Satisfactory Academic Progress (SAP) Policy

-academically and in a timely manner.
-In order to be considered to be making satisfactory progress toward a degree or certificate, a student must achieve a 3.0 cumulative grade point average and a 67% completion rate.
+Satisfactory Academic Progress (SAP) ensures that students are progressing through their program of study both academically and in a timely manner.
+In order to be considered to be making satisfactory progress toward a degree or certificate, a student must maintain at least a 3.0 cumulative grade point average and a 67% completion rate.

-earned at least 67% of the credits attempted (required to complete the program within 150% of the program length), he or she will be notified and placed on Academic Warning for the next semester.
+At the end of each semester if the student has less than a 3.0 cumulative grade point average and/or less than a 67% completion rate, he or she will be notified and placed on Academic Warning for the next semester.
 If a student fails to achieve satisfactory progress by the end of the semester in which they are on Academic Warning, the student will be withdrawn from the program (unless the student files and is granted an appeal as defined below).
 If the student regains SAP by the end of the semester, they will be removed from Academic Warning.
-All periods of enrollment count toward Satisfactory Academic Progress, including periods when a student does not receive financial aid.
+All periods of enrollment count toward Satisfactory Academic Progress.

 SAP Appeals, Probation, and Academic Plans

-A student may appeal the determination of withdrawal due to failure to re-establish satisfactory progress by the end of the warning period to the President based upon extenuating circumstances.
+A student may appeal the determination of withdrawal due to failure to re-establish satisfactory progress by the end of the Academic Warning period to the Provost, based upon extenuating circumstances.
 These might include the death of a relative, an illness of or injury to the student or other extraordinary situations.
-The student’s appeal must be received on or before the first Wednesday of the first week of the new semester for the student to be eligible to register for the following semester.
+The student’s appeal must be received on or before the first day of the first week of the semester following dismissal for the student to be eligible to register for that semester.
+The appeal must contain 1) an explanation of why the student failed to meet the SAP standards; and 2) a description of what has changed in the student’s situation that will enable him or her to again meet the satisfactory progress standards within an acceptable timeframe.
+Supporting documentation should be submitted if possible.

-Effect on SAP for Repeated Courses
+The Effect on SAP for repeated Course

 The higher of the two grades earned for a repeated course will be used in calculating the CGPA.
 The credits attempted for both courses are included in the calculation of the completion rate.

-Effect on SAP for Transfer Credits
+The Effect on SAP for Transfer Credits

-Re-entry for Students Dismissed due to Failure to Meet SAP
+Re-entry for Students Dismissed Due to Failure to Meet SAP

 University Courses